webrecorder/browsertrix/docs/develop/docs.md

 ### Acronyms

 Avoid using acronyms when reuse is not frequent enough to warrant space savings.
 When acronyms must be used, spell the full phrase first and include the acronym in parentheses `()` the first time it is used in each document.
+This can be omitted for extremely common acronyms such as "URL" or "HTTP".

 > When running in a Virtual Machine (VM), use the....